 Cutting the liner creates bigger issues

 A cut liner can cause roll breaks, difficult weeding and tearing during application.
-Rule height and pressure must be considered together.
+Rule height and pressure are considered together.

 Adhesive bleed affects cutting